Skip to content

 I. THE LEGAL BASIS

-2. Under Import and Export Ordinance, Chapter 60, Laws of Hong Kong and its subsidiary legislation i.e. Import and Export (Strategic Commodities) Regulations ("the Regulations"), import and export of certain chemicals, biological agents as well as dual-use facilities and equipment related to the manufacture of chemical and biological weapons, and transit of articles which are for a use relating to chemical and biological weapons, must be covered by valid licences issued by the Director-General of Trade and Industry.
-These products are listed in Schedules 1, 2, 3 and 4 to the Regulations and are regarded as strategic commodities and therefore subject to licensing requirement.
+2. Under the Import and Export Ordinance (Cap.
+60, Laws of Hong Kong) and its subsidiary legislation i.e. Import and Export (Strategic Commodities) Regulations (Cap.
+60G, Laws of Hong Kong) ("the Regulations"), import and export of certain chemicals, biological agents as well as dual-use facilities and equipment related to the manufacture of chemical and biological weapons, and transit of articles which are for use relating to chemical and biological weapons, must be covered by valid licences issued by the Director-General of Trade and Industry.
+These products are listed in Schedules 123 and 4 to the Regulations and are regarded as strategic commodities and therefore subject to licensing requirement.

 II.
 SCOPE OF CONTROL